ooinaruhugh/GroebnerWalk.jl/README.md

 groebner_walk(I, lex(R), default_ordering(R)) # compute the Groebner basis
 ```

+For more detailed usage instructions and examples, please refer to the [documentation](https://ooinaruhugh.github.io/GroebnerWalk.jl/).

 ## Status
 This repository represents the status of the code as a submission for MEGA 2024.
 It is slated for inclusion into OSCAR as experimental package.

 At the moment, the standard walk by Collart, Kalkbrener and Mall (1997) and the generic walk by Fukuda et al. (2007) are implemented.

+## Documentation

+The documentation for the GroebnerWalk.jl package can be found at <https://ooinaruhugh.github.io/GroebnerWalk.jl>

 ## Contacts
 The library is maintained by Kamillo Ferry (kafe (at) kafe (dot) dev) and Francesco Nowell (francesconowell (at) gmail (dot) com).